in-async/AdColony-Android-SDK-wiki-ja/Showing-Interstitial-Videos.md

 AdColony interstitial ads are a video ad immediately followed by an end-card (described in more detail in the AdColony Product Overview).

 ###Instructions###
-Once you've performed the required [[Project Setup]], you can display an AdColony interstitial ad in your app in two easy steps:
+Once you've performed the required [[Project Setup]], you can display an AdColony interstitial ad in your app in 3 easy steps:
 ####Step 1: Configure AdColony####
 In your **main Activity's** onCreate method, call configure like so:
 ```java